-- Implement the Board's identified policies and goals. - Provides to the Board meeting materials, briefing materials and other documents that are clear, concise and provide recommendations. - Provides Board-meeting materials and other pertinent information to Board members with adequate lead time to allow for review. - Responds to Board requests in a thorough, effective and timely manner. - Keeps the confidence of the Board. - Works in cooperation with Maintain professional working relationships with all Board members. - Communicates openly, and clearly and truthfully with each of all the Board Members. - Promotes transparency and ensures that matters of Board business are discussed in public meetings.
+- Implement the Board's identified policies and goals. - Provides to the Board-meeting materials, briefing materials and other documents that are clear, concise and provide recommendations. - Provides Board meeting materials and other pertinent information to Board members with adequate lead time to allow for review. - Responds to Board requests in a thorough, effective and timely manner. - Keeps the confidence of the Board. - Works in cooperation with Maintain professional working relationships with all Board members. - Communicates openly, and clearly and truthfully with each of all the Board Members. - Promotes transparency and ensures that matters of Board business are discussed in public meetings.

-1 2 3 4 5 Poor/Unsatisfactory Needs Improvement Acceptable Exceeds Standards Excellent Examples of specific behavior that support the rating:
+Overall rating for Enhance nces Board Relation ship with Board : 1 2 3 4 5 Poor/Unsatisfactory Needs Improvement Acceptable Exceeds Standards Excellent Examples of specific b ehavior that support the rating: